Back to prior page

 Above - Roth as "Vultura" in the 1951 CAPTAIN VIDEO serial.

-Diane Grom is Gene Roth's grand-daughter and has been researching the Stutenroth family and genealogy for years.
-Diane adds some additional details on her grandfather:
+Diane Grom was Gene Roth's grand-daughter and had been researching the Stutenroth family and genealogy for years.
+Diane and ye Old Corral webmaster connected in early 2009, and she provided additional details on her grandfather:

 "... his full name was 'Eugene Oliver Edgar Stutenroth' - in that order.
 Although he never used the 'Edgar' that I know of - I think it's a Swedish derivation of 'Edward' - his birth certification includes it.
 His mom had to give South Dakota an affidavit to get him a birth certificate, as I don't think that state issued them that early.
 Perhaps it was originally 'Edward' - but, she gave the affidavit around 1930, and that's the information she gave the state of South Dakota."